UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 ## TDD Test Driven Development

 Test-Driven Development (TDD) is a methodology in software development that focuses on an iterative development cycle where the emphasis is placed on writing test cases before the actual feature or function is written.
-The iterative cycle in TDD is often refered to as the RED-GREEN-REFACTOR were code first fails the test, the code is then modified until it succeds the test, lastly the code is refactored
+The iterative cycle in TDD is often referred to as the RED-GREEN-REFACTOR were code first fails the test, the code is then modified until it succeeds the test, lastly the code is refactored
  <br />
   <image src="./img/TDD_Global_Lifecycle.png">
-   <span style="font-size:10px"> image contributated from Xarawn, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons and released to the public domain with the afformention licens</span>
+   <span style="font-size:10px"> image contributed from Xarawn, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons and released to the public domain with the aforemention license</span>
 <br />
  The three laws of TDD:
 - 1.You are not allowed to write any production code unless it is to make a failing unit test pass.